Michigan Wedding DJ FAQ's

 How far do you work from your home base of Royal Oak?

 I am pretty centrally located in Royal Oak.
 I’ve made exceptions in every direction, but this is a rule of thumb.
-North — usually not beyond Flint > South — usually not beyond Monroe> East — I’ve gone as far as Port Huron > West — usually not beyond Ann Arbor.
+North — usually not beyond Grand Blanc > South — usually not beyond Monroe> East — I’ve gone as far as Port Huron > West — usually not beyond Ann Arbor.
 But if it is an odd date or a Friday – let’s talk… I am also willing to go further but it usually requires an additional travel expense.
 I do enjoy up north summer weddings as I sometimes make a mini-vacation of them.

 What type of reservation fee do you require to hold the date?